 - Net target emissions includes gross emissions minus the subset of forestry and land use removals that can be counted towards our target, but does not include international unit purchases.

 - Net target emissions include the One Billion Trees programme (Grants and Joint Ventures) and ETS accounting reforms (new forest averaging) which are anticipated to incentivise new forest establishment.
 For more information see https://www.beehive.govt.nz/release/ets-revamp-averaging-accounting-forests.

 - The rules to account for emissions and removals from forestry and land-use activities differ between the 2008–2012, 2013–2020 and 2021-2030 target periods.
 For more information on how we measure, account and report on emissions see Measuring, accounting for and reporting our emissions.

 - The calculation of New Zealand’s 2021-30 carbon budget is based on the latest available emissions data and projections which are subject to change.
 The details of the final methodology for forestry and land use are also still being confirmed.
 New Zealand will update how the target is reflected as better data and projections become available.

 - Net emissions for Kyoto Protocol Commitment Period 1 have been recalculated using Assessment Report Four (AR4) global warming potentials for consistency of presentation.

-For more information on the targets and how we measure, account and report on emissions see About our emissions reduction targets or Measuring, accounting for and reporting our emissions.
+For more information on the targets see About our emissions reduction targets.